sfigg/commercialization-public/design/compatibility/1709/device-connectivity-mausb-hub.md

 MA-USB Hubs must be compliant with MA-USB specification v1.0a or later.

+MA-USB hubs must do the following certification (once certification is available):

+-   Pass the MA-USB interoperability tests
+-   Pass the MA-USB compliance device tests
+-   Pass the MA-USB CV test
+-   Pass the MA-USB Electrical Tests on the downstream Ports of the hub

 ### Device.Connectivity.MAUSB.Hub.SupportSuspend

 *MA-USB hubs must support suspend, and downstream devices must not drop off the bus when the hub resumes from suspend.*